Node.js 作为 sidecar

 Let’s create a

-directory and write a basic Node.js app:sidecar-app/index.js const command = process.argv[2];switch (command) {case 'ping':const message = process.argv[3];console.log(`pong, ${message}`);break;default:console.error(`unknown command ${command}`);process.exit(1);} -
+index.jsfile in oursidecar-appdirectory and write a basic Node.js app:sidecar-app/index.js const command = process.argv[2];switch (command) {case 'hello':const message = process.argv[3];console.log(`Hello ${message}!`);break;default:console.error(`unknown command ${command}`);process.exit(1);} -

-executable on Windows.
-To rename this file to the expected Tauri sidecar filename, we can use the following Node.js script:import { execSync } from 'child_process';import fs from 'fs';const ext = process.platform === 'win32' ? '.exe' : '';const rustInfo = execSync('rustc -vV');const targetTriple = /host: (\S+)/g.exec(rustInfo)[1];if (!targetTriple) {console.error('Failed to determine platform target triple');}fs.renameSync(`app${ext}`,`../src-tauri/binaries/app-${targetTriple}${ext}`); -
+sidecar-app/rename.js import { execSync } from 'child_process';import fs from 'fs';const ext = process.platform === 'win32' ? '.exe' : '';const rustInfo = execSync('rustc -vV');const targetTriple = /host: (\S+)/g.exec(rustInfo)[1];if (!targetTriple) {console.error('Failed to determine platform target triple');}// TODO: create `src-tauri/binaries` dirfs.renameSync(`my-sidecar${ext}`,`../src-tauri/binaries/my-sidecar-${targetTriple}${ext}`);And run

 Configure the Sidecar in the Tauri Application